ssborbis/ContextSearch-web-ext/README.md

 You must install the [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) script found [here](https://github.com/ssborbis/ContextSearch-Native-App) to use.

 Add a new launcher from the Search Engines manager and enter the full command line in the `Path` field.
-The string `{searchTerms}` will be replaced with the current active selection, or url.
+The string `{searchTerms}` will be replaced with the current active selection or selected link URL.
+The string `{url}` will be replaced with the current tab's URL

 Some examples: